Gond Panjiri Recipe (Gond Nariyal ki Panjiri Recipe) | Gond ki Barfi

-Panjiri/Desiccated Coconut Mini Cakes is sugar and coconut squares with dry fruits in it.
+Gond Panjiri/Desiccated Coconut Mini Cakes is sugar and coconut squares with dry fruits in it.
 These desiccated coconut energy bars are delectable and healthy for the mid meal cravings.

 Til Ke Ladoo, Hazelnut Chocolate Granola Cookies and Peanut Chikki | Peanut Brittle are other energy packed desserts on the blog.

 I’ve some very fond childhood memories attached to Panjiri.
-My aunt used to make them along with peanut chikkis a lot in winters for us.
+My aunt used to make them along with peanut chikkis a lot in winter for us.
 She would spread them on thaalis and leave them in the sun to cool & set.
 I used to just look and wonder at the process from a distance.

-I was re-introduced to this when I had my first baby.
+I was reintroduced to this when I had my first baby.
 My mom gave me kilos of this to eat especially in the first few weeks after delivery.
 It helps in providing excellent nutrition and takes care of those mid-night/ odd hour snacks.
 I can’t begin to even tell you how hungry I used to feel for the first 2 months after delivery.

 Coconut is also a good source of Iron so I made them for my Mother-in-law during her chemo sessions.
 So go ahead – as a snack, comfort food or health needs, they are perfect anytime, anywhere.